 Spend a day skiing loops off Randall’s Romp with some trails offering views of the Never Summer Mountain Range.
 Ski across the Colorado River before its gained any size and enjoy the beauty and peace as you ski through groves of aspen and pine.
 A lucky few might see a moose on the trail.

 Rent skis for $16/day, $13 per half day.
-Trail passes are also $16 and $13 for full and half days.
-Snowshoers are welcome and there’s a great tubing hill that doesn’t cost a penny.
-Onsite there’s a store and a dining room.
-It’s about a 10 minute drive outside of Grand Lake.
+Trail passes are $25 for a full day.
+Snowshoers are welcome but will need a $15 ticket to use the facilities.
+There’s also a great tubing hill that doesn’t cost a penny.
+Onsite there’s a store and the Sly Fox Dining Room.
+The Nordic centre is about a 10-minute drive outside of Grand Lake.

-Go snowshoeing in Rocky Mountain National Park near Grand Lake Colorado
+Snowshoe in Rocky Mountain National Park just outside of Grand Lake

 There are so many options when it comes to snowshoeing in Rocky Mountain National Park.
-If you stick to the East Inlet Trail near Grand Lake Colorado there are no fees.
-Otherwise you’ll have to pay $10 per vehicle for the day, $15 for a week.
+If you stick to the East Inlet Trail near Grand Lake, Colorado there are no fees.
+Otherwise you’ll have to pay $25 per vehicle for the day, good for a week, or $15 for a walk-in, also good for a week.

-I started with the easy East Inlet Trail to Adams Falls, with the trailhead just a few miles outside of Grand Lake.
-The falls themselves are frozen and underwhelming right now but the trail through a landscape of open lodgepole pine forest is stunning.
+I started with the easy o.3 mile one way snowshoe to Adams Falls, with the trailhead just a few miles outside of Grand Lake.

-Continue past the falls on a trail that follows the river to a large meadow with awesome views.
-From there the trail steepens as it continues to an overlook three miles from the parking lot.
-Unfortunately I didn’t have time to make it that far.
+Continue past the falls on a snowshoe trail that follows the river to a large meadow with terrific views.
+From there the trail steepens as it continues to an overlook.
+Unfortunately I didn’t have time when I visited.